 \subsection{Outline}

 We now summarize the remaining contents of this paper.
 Section \ref{sec:prelim} recalls definitions and notation from the theories of tensor categories, vertex operator algebras, and vertex algebraic tensor categories.
 To prepare for $W$-algebras in Subsection \ref{subsec:W-algebras}, Subsections \ref{subsec:VOAs} and \ref{subsec:vrtx_tens_cat} also contain results on the effects (or not) that different conformal vectors in a vertex operator algebra have on that vertex operator algebra's representation category.

-Section \ref{sec:categorical} contains the steps in the proofs of Main Theorems \ref{mthm:rigidity} and \ref{mthm:rationality} that are primarily categorical in nature.
-In Subsection \ref{subsec:semisimplicity}, we show that if the braided tensor category of modules for an $\NN$-graded $C_2$-cofinite vertex operator algebra $V$ is a factorizable finite ribbon category, and if the Zhu algebra of $V$ is semisimple, then the category of $V$-modules is semisimple and thus $V$ is rational.
-In Subsection \ref{sec:contragredient}, we assume $V$ is a self-contragredient vertex operator algebra and $\cC$ is a braided tensor category of $V$-modules closed under contragredients, and we derive a criterion for $V$-modules in $\cC$ to be rigid, with duals given by contragredients.
-This is the most heavily tensor-categorical subsection of the paper, incorporating substantial amounts of graphical calculus computation.
+In Section \ref{sec:contragredient}, we assume $V$ is a self-contragredient vertex operator algebra and $\cC$ is a braided tensor category of $V$-modules closed under contragredients, and we derive a criterion for $V$-modules in $\cC$ to be rigid, with duals given by contragredients.
+This is the most heavily tensor-categorical section of the paper, containing substantial graphical calculus computation.

-Section \ref{sec:expansions} reviews results on convergence and series expansions for (pseudo-)traces of compositions of intertwining operators among modules for a $C_2$-cofinite vertex operator algebra $V$, which are genus-one correlation functions in the conformal field theory associated to $V$.
-Most of these results have appeared previously, especially in \cite{Zh, Mi2, Hu-mod_inv, Hu-Verlinde, Fi, CM}, but we give detailed proofs for some series expansion results, mainly to emphasize which single-valued branches of multivalued analytic functions are equal on intersections of convergence regions.
-These series expansion results use a standard theorem on analyticity in a parameter for series solutions to regular-singular-point differential equations; for the reader's convenience, we have included a proof of this differential equations theorem in Appendix \ref{app:diff_eq}.
+Section \ref{sec:expansions} reviews convergence and series expansion results for (pseudo-)traces of compositions of intertwining operators among modules for a $C_2$-cofinite vertex operator algebra $V$, which are genus-one correlation functions in the conformal field theory associated to $V$.
+Most of these results have appeared before, especially in \cite{Zh, Mi2, Hu-mod_inv, Hu-Verlinde, Fi, CM}, but we give detailed proofs for some series expansion results, to emphasize which single-valued branches of multivalued analytic functions are equal on intersections of convergence regions.